Heavy Metal Poisoning: Toxicity and Human Health Effects

 According to the World Health Organization (WHO), lead exposure alone contributes to nearly 1 million deaths annually worldwide, mostly from cardiovascular complications.

-This article provides a comprehensive overview of heavy metal toxicity, including sources of exposure, effects on human health, diagnostic challenges, and treatment options.
+This article provides a comprehensive overview of heavy metal toxicity, including how poisoning affects human health, how it is identified, and how it is treated once metals have accumulated in the body.
 We will also explore why safe detoxification requires more than just chelation drugs, why heavy metals can remain hidden in the body, and how long it can take to fully remove them.

 What Is Heavy Metal Poisoning?